-Bishop Rachel said.
-“As many people will know, Neil Todd was a victim of Peter Ball and tragically took his own life in 2012.
-I feel immensely sad that Neil is not with us today and I wanted to do something that paid tribute to his bravery and commend his tenacity and courage and that of other victims and survivors.
+Bishop Rachel said: “The Hibiscus Project has been developed in memory of Neil Todd.
+Neil was a victim of Peter Ball, and tragically took his own life in August 2012.
+We wish to commend his tenacity and courage and that of other victims and survivors.

 “Neil was a nurse with a passion for caring for others.
 It was with this in mind that we wanted to provide a fund to support projects that care for and welcome people of all ages to engage in church life and worship.

 “A small fund has been dedicated to helping local worshipping communities to deliver new and existing ways of ensuring that all people, no matter what age, are able to attend, participate and engage with church life and worship.”